 Members of English for Action's Language for Change project

-Our health is impacted by many things around us – our homes, our jobs, our income, our education, our environment, as well as stigma and discrimination – the building blocks of health.
+Our health is impacted by many things around us – our homes, our jobs, our income, our education, our environment – the building blocks of health.
+Experiencing discrimination can wear away at every block.
 We know that when these things aren’t working well, the trend is that people die younger and are ill for longer.
 We also know that people who experience social and economic disadvantage are more likely to experience poor housing, low income, discrimination and insecure jobs.

 Our Health Justice Fund provides a route through which communities experiencing the sharp end of health inequalities can work with us, using their experience and practice, to improve health for the long term.